evaloaeza/evaloaeza.github.io/README.md

 Here you can find my <a href="/files/Eva_CV_2021.pdf">CV</a>.

-Research Interests: Empirical IO, Health Economics, Human Capital, Competition Policy
+My research interest: Empirical IO, Health Economics, Human Capital, Competition Policy

 ### Ongoing Projects
 - Is School District Investment Driven by Students- or Administrators?